Currey/grav-plugin-form-builder/README.md

 The **Form Builder** Plugin is an extension for [Grav CMS](https://github.com/getgrav/grav).
 It offers a simple Admin interface to build simple contact forms as flex objects to be inserted into page or modular templates.

+> This plugin is in very early development and has been released for public testing.
+There are likely many errors or mistakes.
+If you see areas of improvement, please do let me know via GitHub issue or on the Grav CMS Discord server.

+The intention for this plugin was to create a simple interface for frontend form creation within the Grav Admin interface.
+Manually creating forms in frontend can be daunting for some end users.

 ## Installation

 Installing the Form Builder plugin can be done in one of three ways: The GPM (Grav Package Manager) installation method lets you quickly install the plugin with a simple terminal command, the manual method lets you do so via a zip file, and the admin method lets you do so via the Admin Plugin.